arc42/docs.arc42.org-site/_examples/05-buildingblock-sample-1.md

 ---
 layout: post
 title: "Building Block Example  (HTML Sanity Checker)"
-tags: buildingblock sample
+tags: buildingblock example
 category: buildingblock
-permalink: /samples/buildingblock-1/
+permalink: /examples/buildingblock-1/
 ---

 This is an example for an example.